The Riot (2023 film): Production

 Tomas Evjen began working on the film in 2010.
 The planned title was Arbeiderkamp (Worker's struggle), with Gaup slated to direct.
 After Evjen's death in 2012, Tom Vidar Karlsen became the project's producer, alongside Trond Eliassen.
 Filming began on 6 April 2022.
 Shooting locations included Skjold in Troms, Røros, and Riga, Latvia.
 The cinematographer was Anders Bohman.

 Release

 The film had its theatrical premiere on 6 October 2023.

 Reception

-Box office

 By October 2023, it had been seen by over 100,000 in theaters, making it the most-watched Norwegian film of the year thus far.

-Critical response

 The film earned an average rating of 3.0/5 on the Swedish review aggregator site Kritiker.
 Eva af Geijerstam gave it a generally mixed review in Dagens Nyheter.

-Accolades

 It won the People's Amanda Award in 2024.